tldr-pages/tldr-maintenance/README.md

 At the end of the [metrics](metrics.log) a summary is written.
 Some numbers include a percentage:

-- Total malformed more info link page(s) [with percentage, calculated based on total pages]
+- Total malformed or outdated more info link page(s) [with percentage, calculated based on total pages]
 - Total missing alias page(s)
 - Total missing TLDR commands [with percentage, calculated based on total of TLDR commands]
 - Total misplaced page(s) [with percentage, calculated based on total pages]